CZ-NIC/knot-resolver/doc/config-answer-reordering.rst

    :return: The (new) value of the option

    If set, resolver will vary the order of resource records within RR sets.
-   It is disabled by default.
+   It is enabled by default since 5.3.0.